BryceGitHuba/Movie_Picker/README.md

 - Upon successful login or signup, the user is directed to the homepage.

-- The homepage offers options to input movie preferences, such as genre selection and year or range of years.
+- The homepage offers options to input movie genre such as, musical, comedy, and action.

 - After submitting preferences, the application processes the input.

-- The user is then presented with a list of movie recommendations based on the specified genres and years.
+- The user is then presented with a movie recommendation based on the specified genres.

 - Interacting with Recommendations

-- Option to Favorite: User can mark movies as favorites or picks for later viewing.
+- Option to add to watchlist: User can mark movies as a favorite for later viewing.

-- From any page, the user can navigate to the 'My Picks' or 'Favorites' section.
+- From any page, the user can navigate to the 'Watchlist' section.

-- This section displays all the movies previously marked as favorites, allowing the user to modify or remove selections.
+- This section displays all the movies previously marked as their favorites, allowing the user to modify or remove selections.

 - Logout/Session End